Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Genealogical structures for branching processes

 \subsection{BGW processes with neutral mutations and infinite alleles}

-As a further extension of the BGW model, Bertoin \cite{Bertoin09,Bertoin10}, studied the Galton-Watson process with neutral mutations, that we will call {\it{BGW process with infinite neutral mutations}}.
-This model emerges assuming that the mutations modify the genotype of individuals but not the dynamic of the population, which evolves as the BGW described in Section \ref{sec:GW}.
-Since mutations appear in the ancestral lines of the population, each individual begets children that do not necessarily inherit its genetic type.
-From the biological point of view, a genetic type corresponds to an allele.
-In addition, we suppose that the population has infinite alleles, that is, each mutation event originates a different type.
-Following the terminology of \cite{Bertoin10}, the children of individuals sharing the same type as its mother will be called \emph{clones}, whereas the children who are of a different type than their mother will be called \emph{mutants}.
-Additionally, $\xi^{(c)}$ and $\xi^{(m)}$ are non-negative integer-valued random variables, not necessarily independent of each other, which describe respectively the number of clones and the number of mutants of a given individual with distribution $\mu^{(c)}$ and $\mu^{(m)}$, respectively.
-Hence, any individual (no matter if is a mutant or not) has a random number $\xi^{(+)}:=\xi^{(c)} + \xi^{(m)}$ of children, independently of all the others individuals, with distribution $\mu$.
-In particular, we are interested in the case where mutations affect each child according to a fixed probability $r$ and independently of its other siblings.
-More precisely, the conditional distribution of $\xi^{(m)}$ given $\{\xi^{(+) }=v_1+v_2 \}$ is Binomial with parameter $(v_1+v_2, r)$, i.e.
+As a further extension of the BGW model, Bertoin~\cite{Bertoin09, Bertoin10} studied the Galton-Watson process with neutral mutations, which we will call the \emph{BGW process with infinite neutral mutations}.
+This model assumes that mutations modify the genotype of individuals but do not affect the population dynamics, which evolve according to the BGW process described in Section~\ref{sec:GW}.
+Since mutations appear in the ancestral lines of the population, each individual may have children that do not necessarily inherit its genetic type.
+From a biological perspective, a genetic type corresponds to an allele.
+Moreover, we assume that the population has an infinite number of alleles, meaning that each mutation event gives rise to a different type.

+Following the terminology of \cite{Bertoin10}, the children of individuals that share the same type as their mother are called \emph{clones}, while those of a different type are called \emph{mutants}.
+Additionally, $\xi^{(c)}$ and $\xi^{(m)}$ are non-negative integer-valued random variables, not necessarily independent, which describe the number of clones and mutants, respectively, of a given individual.
+These are distributed according to $\mu^{(c)}$ and $\mu^{(m)}$, respectively.
+Hence, any individual (whether a mutant or not) has a random number of children, $\xi^{(+)} \coloneqq \xi^{(c)} + \xi^{(m)}$, independently of all other individuals, with distribution $\mu$.
+In particular, we are interested in the case where mutations affect each child with a fixed probability $r$, independently of its siblings.
+More precisely, the conditional distribution of $\xi^{(m)}$ given $\{\xi^{(+) }=v_1+v_2 \}$ is binomial with parameters $(v_1+v_2, r)$, i.e.